 Casa Rosada is a five minute walk away from the busy main street of Livingston and has a beautiful view of the Rio Dulce and all the jungle and mountains on the other side of the river.
 They have a long dock that goes out into the river that has a palapa at the end with hammocks where you can swing over the water and watch the birds and boats go by.
 You can reach the point of ultra relaxation here.
 They have a canoe you can rent, they have grass to sit on, sand to dig your toes into, and a restaurant that cooks amazing breakfast, lunch, and dinner.

 We slept the best we had on this entire trip under mosquito nets that were draped over us.
 The next morning we heard about some local sites and decided to walk along the beach to find them.
 Along the way we met a Garifuna man named Polo Martinez.
 According to Polo he is a local celebrity and has traveled the world playing reggae.
 We chatted for a while with him and he gave us his perspective on the Garifuna lifestyle and socio-economic issues facing his people.
 He offered to take us through the Garifuna community and we met families along the walk and even entered a home where an elderly woman who was bedridden due to a recent hurricane welcomed us in.
 We were honored to have been given this experience and wanted to know more about the Garifuna.
 Polo mentioned that he runs a feeding program for the less fortunate Garifuna in Livingston.
 We offered our help in the kitchen or wherever we could get involved, but he told us the people might be alarmed by outsiders so we donated a small amount of money to his cause instead.
-We then leisurely walked along the beach admiring the seashells, canoes, birds and the never ending ocean before us.
-It was a beautifully warm day and we loved the contrast of landscape where the jungle meets the beach.
-Much of this brought back pleasant childhood memories of when I lived in Puerto Rico with my family for two and a half years.

 Back at Casa Rosada we were looking over things to do while in Livingston and they had a guided jungle hike by the local Q'eqchi' Maya which included food and other activities.
 We signed up and were met the next morning by Avelardo and Humberto, two Q'eqchi' Maya in their twenties dressed in clothes that looked too nice for a jungle hike.
 We started off going further away from the busy part of Livingston where the road changed from paved to dirt.
 We chatted with our new friends about how old they were, where they live, and the planned hike.
 We passed homes and a group of men forcing a noncompliant ox out of a boat and into a truckbed.
 The dirt road that we were on is the only road to and from our guides' village of Plan Grande Quehueche.
-According to our guides their small community of around 350 individuals began when five families decided to relocate from Coban to the Livingston area about 60 years ago.
-Since then the descendants of those five families combined with other Q'eqchi' now make up the 60 families who reside in the Livingston area.
-The Q'eqchi Maya are one of over 30 Maya groups present in Guatemala and can be found in regions such as Coban and Peten.

 We turned off the main road and headed into farmland owned by some of their fellow community members.
 We became increasingly interested in the lifestyle of the Q'eqchi and began asking questions about their agricultural methods and land use.
 Avelardo and Humberto were very open and candid with their answers and really helped to paint us a picture of how life is in the rural areas surrounding Livingston.
 During our hike they pointed out plants that they use for different medicines, plants for basket making, edible plants, the crops being harvested, and names and descriptions of plants we were curious about.
 For being so young we were impressed by the abundance of knowledge they had about their environment.
 They broke sturdy branches and gave them to us to use as walking sticks when they noticed our occasional slip.
 Faith and I enjoy the outdoors and hiking, but this was nothing like we had done before.
 These trails were only recognizable to our guides and the terrain was rather treacherous at times.
 We let these virtual strangers get us lost in the jungle and let them guide us blindly into the unknown.
 At one junction of the trail Faith almost jumped out of her Chaco's when we saw a snake on the ground that had to have been over six feet long.
 Luckily the snake was dead, but Faith wasn't taking any chances and kept her distance from it anyways.
-We were on the trail for over four hours when we finally came upon their village.
-We knew we were getting close when we started hearing and seeing the pigs run freely on the trails we were on.
-Fences were built up around their milpas (corn fields) to keep these loose pigs from eating their crops.
-The Q'eqchi' build houses on a large scale and we passed several colossal wood slat structures with thatched roofs.
-We were shown the path to their restaurant which had been decorated with live ginger plants lining the walkway.

 Before we could rest our feet our new friends had something they wanted to show us.
 They took us past the restaurant kitchen and into the jungle once again.
 We stopped when we reached a hole in the ground no bigger than three feet in diameter.
 We were handed lit candles and were told to follow them into this portal into what lay beneath the surface.
 This cave was even smaller than the one we had gone into during our jungle cruise and were forced to crawl on our hands and knees at times to keep from bumping our heads against the top of the cave.
 Hot melted candle wax dripped onto our hands while we spelunked and the dim firelight cast nefarious shadows across the cave walls.
 We went further than we were comfortable with, but Faith was a good sport even after having to walk inches past the largest cave spider to have ever lived.

 Plan Grande is a community made up of individuals who sustain themselves through agriculture.
 We learned how families lend helping hands to one another and are repaid when they are in need of assistance.
 The land that the original five families accumulated has since been distributed between their descendants, each receiving the appropriate amount of land needed to sustain their families.
 If the family is to grow and require additional farm land, other families lend pieces of their property under the condition of receiving a portion of the harvest.
 The community has leadership positions such as presidents and secretaries whose terms last two years.
 At the end of each term the cabinet gets together and decides on who in the community will be the next to take the seat and the individual is surprised with their new role.
 If anyone doesn't fulfill their duties appropriately the community comes together and gives advice and ideas to better assist the person.
 We asked about crime amongst their community to which they replied they rarely have incidents.
 The community is so small in size that everyone is aware of each others' business and this transparency is a strong deterrent to act up.
 Since everything seems to be communal and shared we wondered how the restaurant and cabanas available are set up.
 According to Avelardo and Humberto twenty families from the community combined their efforts to build this restaurant and cabanas with the hopes to create tourism.
 The other families opted to not be involved, but from what we understood they are given chances to essentially "buy in" if they would like to.
-The lodging here within the jungle has been given the name Hotel Flor de la Montaña (Flower of the Mountain Hotel).
-The cabanas available can house up to twelve guests at a time in large wooden buildings with comfortable beds with mosquito nets and a shared bathroom.
-Included in our tour was lunch which was served in a kitchen where the women made the tortillas by hand.
-The table was set with fine dining place settings of the fork, knife, spoon and napkin.
-We had heard that the Q'eqchi' have been involved in a project where free schooling is provided for those willing to dedicate two years of working within the tourism industry that the organization has also put together.
-The youth receive free education and then learn practical skills such as restaurant work, hotel work, artisan craftmaking, and tour guiding.
-The organization's name is Ak' Tenamit and can be seen here at http://www.aktenamit.org/.
-All of these skills were evident by the level of service these young men were providing.
-We saw that they were going to eat their food at a table by themselves and invited them to share our table.
-Our half day excursion was almost over, but Faith and I felt like we hadn't gotten enough of this magical place we had just discovered.
-We asked about the lodging, pricing, and transportation back into town.
-Plan Grande is highly structured and organized.
-The community shares two vehicles and operate them on a set schedule.
-Every hour one of the two vehicles returns to the community and offers rides into town to anyone who would like to go for the cost of 10 Quetzales.
-Along the way any of the community members can hop on if they would like to ride into town as well.
-Faith was beside herself seeing this level of organization, she loves that kind of stuff, and I wanted to know more about them in general.

 One of the traditional instruments in Guatemala is the marimba, a xylophone type instrument that is hit with mallets and can be played by three individuals at the same time.
 Once the welcoming ceremony was through the party began!
 Marimba tunes were jammed by three Q'eqchi' men and the women got up to dance.
 After a short while Faith and I were both invited to dance by members of the community and we had a great time.